 MAJOR PLATFORMS YOU PROBABLY HAVE NEVER HEARD OF

-As we love to watch our favourite North American and European players broadcast on Twitch, China has its own local platforms where its domestic gaming heroes stream.
+As we love to watch our favorite North American and European players broadcast on Twitch, China has its own local platforms where its domestic gaming heroes stream.
 With over 200 million esports fans, the market is big enough for multiple different streaming platforms, each with unique features and popular streamers.
 The most popular platforms in China are Douyu TV, Huya Live, and Panda TV.
-Together, these three major platforms cover approximately two thirds of the total viewership in China.
+Together, these three major platforms cover approximately two-thirds of the total viewership in China.
 Let’s take a closer look at these market leaders.

 Douyu, formerly known as AcFun, was founded in 2013.
 The platform is the leading esports streaming platform in China, it claims to have over 100 million registered members and 15 million daily active users.
 Douyu has many famous streamers playing Tencent-published games such as League of Legends.
 Headliners are League of Legends streamers: the 2014 World’s Champion Winner Imp and old-time favorite former professional player Wh1t3zZ.

 A major competitor is Huya Live, a video streaming platform owned by YY Inc. (a NASDAQ company) and previously known as YY Live.
 YY Inc.’s platforms generated almost $1.2 billion revenue in 2016.
 In addition, Huya Live captured major investments from other large organisations, as its popularity was boosted by well-known domestic streamers.
 In 2016, the company even snatched China’s favorite ADC player Uzi from its competitors.

 In comparison, North America’s most famous ADC player Doublelift, cannot even come close to challenging Uzi’s viewership.
 In fact, Uzi has consistently over 100,000 people watching his stream live and has currently 2,200,000 subscribers, which is twice the number of his North American counterpart.